getify/Functional-Light-JS/manuscript/ch7.md

 Both implementations have the same outcome: a function with preserved state.
 But what about the performance; what differences will there be?

+I> ## Note
+I>
-**Note:** Accurately and actionably judging performance of a snippet of JS code is a very dodgy affair.
+I> Accurately and actionably judging performance of a snippet of JS code is a very dodgy affair.
 We won't get into all the details here, but I urge you to read *You Don't Know JS: Async & Performance*, specifically Chapter 6, "Benchmarking & Tuning", for more details.

 If you were writing a library that created a pairing of state with its function -- either the call to `StudentRecord(..)` in the first snippet or the call to `StudentRecord.bind(..)` in the second snippet -- you're likely to care most about how those two perform.
 Inspecting the code, we can see that the former has to create a new function expression each time.
 The second one uses `bind(..)`, which is not as obvious in its implications.